 Keep mixing and add a couple of cups of flour at a time.
-Dough will get firmer as you finish adding the rest of the flour.
-Seven cups is usually the right amount.
-Dough should become somewhat elastic.
-Kneed dough for about 8 minutes by the mixer using the dough hook attachment.
+The dough will get firmer as you finish adding the rest of the flour.
+The dough should become somewhat elastic.
+Knead dough for about 8 minutes by the mixer using the dough hook attachment.

-Cover with a clean warm, damp towel and let dough sit in a warm place for about an hour or until dough has doubled in size.
+Cover with a clean warm, damp towel and let the dough sit in a warm place for about an hour or until the dough has doubled in size.

-If baking on same day, place oven on 350F to preheat.
+If baking on the same day, place oven on 350°F to preheat.

-If making the night before, cover with non-stick spray coated saran wrap and place in fridge.
+If making the night before, cover with non-stick spray coated saran wrap and place in the fridge.